raysaswat/Single-Window-Blockchain-Application/README.md

 $ rm -rf ~/Library/Containers/com.docker.docker/Data/*

-6.Install the requires package, , register the Admin and User components of our network, and start the client application with the following commands:
+6. Install the requires package, , register the Admin and User components of our network, and start the client application with the following commands:

 $ npm install